The accounting and auditing firms operating in Cambodia are governed by Law on Accounting and Auditing, effective on 11 April 2016.

 Normally, ACAR issues a list of the latest accounting and auditing firms licensed by them, and you can find it on ACAR’s website.
 Alternatively, you can download the list below.

-Blue Chartered Accountants And Auditors is staying on the top of the list audit firms in Cambodia licensed by ACAR in March 2023 as the notification present below.
+Blue Chartered Accountants And Auditors is staying on the top of the list of audit firms in Cambodia licensed by ACAR in January 2024 as the notification is present below.

 You can also download the list in PDF by clicking here.